 GRID to install solar in Ciudad Dario, Nicaragua

-A rural off-grid community in Matagalpa, Nicaragua, is home to more than 100 residents who earn their living from growing crops and raising livestock.
+GRID travelers installed solar systems on a rural off-grid community in Matagalpa, Nicaragua, home to more than 100 residents who earn their living from growing crops and raising livestock.
 Families cultivate corn, sorghum, and pasture, and many families raise livestock owned by farm owners in the nearby town of Ciudad Darío.

 Totumblita 2021 Family Nicaragua